Oleksandr Usyk recovers to floor and knock out Daniel Dubois in unified heavyweight title fight | 'Tyson Fury next!'

 "I feel good.
 I'm grateful for my team, my family, my children.
 I love you.
 I'm grateful for my country and the Ukrainian army.
 Thank you so much," Usyk said afterwards.

-Dubois insists that he did not land a low blow.
-He maintains that should have been ruled a knockdown, if not a knockout given how long Usyk stayed down.
+Dubois insisted he did not land a low blow.
+He maintained that should have been ruled a knockdown, if not a knockout given how long Usyk stayed down.

 He said: "I don't think that it was a low blow.
 I've been cheated out of victory.